Graph Neural Network Predictions of Carbon 1s Binding Energies with Near-Experimental Accuracy: Conclusion

-These results demonstrate that EGNN models trained on compact, high-quality MC-PDFT datasets can provide experimentally accurate CEBE predictions while retaining transferability to larger molecules and more complex chemical environments.
+These results demonstrate that GNN models trained on compact, high-quality MC-PDFT datasets can provide experimentally accurate CEBE predictions while retaining transferability to larger organic molecules.
 The accuracy and transferability observed here also underscore a broader point: for properties governed by open-shell, core-ionized, or strongly correlated electronic structure, GNNs should be trained on multireference data rather than DFT labels whenever possible.
 This is an emerging and rapidly expanding area in which machine learning can extend, rather than replace, high-level electronic-structure theory.
 This strategy opens a route toward fast, chemically interpretable, and quantum-chemically reliable models for X-ray spectroscopy and related electronic-structure observables.

-Our final result looks towards future applications of EGNN CEBE predictions, by testing the model on the C-O bond stretching geometries of methanol.
-This demonstrates the model's capacity for learning the CEBE to non-equilibrium structure relationship in the absence of such geometries in the training data.
-Future studies with non-equilibrium structures in the training data could therefore enable the model's application to time-resolved XPS studies of ultrafast molecule dynamics.\cite{neppl_time-resolved_2015,gessner_monitoring_2016,rivas_unraveling_2026,freixas_time-resolved_2026} Furthermore, the present work only considers molecular carbon 1$s$ CEBEs from high-level calculations, hence combining this data with available DFT nitrogen 1$s$, oxygen 1$s$ and fluorine 1$s$ molecular CEBE datasets,\cite{porcelli_photoemission_2025,tripathy_chemical_2024} material CEBE datasets\cite{golze_accurate_2022} and the availability experimental molecular CEBEs across the periodic table,\cite{jolly_core-electron_1984} presents an opportunity for EGNN finetuning in the mixed-fidelity data setting for more universal CEBE prediction models.
+Future studies will involve expanding the training data to non-equilibrium structures which could enable future models in the application of time-resolved XPS studies of ultrafast molecule dynamics.\cite{neppl_time-resolved_2015,gessner_monitoring_2016,rivas_unraveling_2026,freixas_time-resolved_2026} Furthermore, the present work only considers molecular carbon 1$s$ CEBEs from high-level calculations, hence combining this data with available DFT nitrogen 1$s$, oxygen 1$s$ and fluorine 1$s$ molecular CEBE datasets,\cite{porcelli_photoemission_2025,tripathy_chemical_2024} material CEBE datasets\cite{golze_accurate_2022} and the availability experimental molecular CEBEs across the periodic table,\cite{jolly_core-electron_1984} presents an opportunity for EGNN finetuning in the mixed-fidelity data setting for more universal CEBE prediction models.